 How does counselling help?

-Taking active steps can help you to resolve problems such as:
+Taking active steps in line with the personal values that are most important to you can help you to resolve problems such as:

 - low self-esteem or self-confidence